 Slow Cooker Thai Sweet Potato Soup

-So now that we’ve covered a fun Christmas baking recipe, let’s chat about an easy and healthy dinner idea!
-Because it’s all about that balance, yes???
+In the midst of all our holiday baking, let’s stop and chat about an easy and healthy dinner idea!
+Because it’s all about that balance, yes?

 It’s cozy, it’s warming, it’s nourishing.